 Now’s the time to proactively consider how your organization will put the funds to work toward meaningful long-term impact.

 Funds are expected to be made available to most, if not all, municipalities through either direct allocation or an application process.
-As we await further details in the coming weeks, it’s critical to think strategically in order to optimize — and meet requirements for — use of these dollars.
-Don’t wait — your community can take several actions to prepare, now:
+As government agencies prepare for how the funding will be available at a local agency level, it’s not yet clear how each State may allocate funding.
+Whether through a formula, by application, or by some other means, it’ll be important to be ready to optimize use of this funding, when it becomes available.
+It's critical to think strategically in order to optimize— and meet requirements for — use of these dollars.
+Don’t wait— your community can take several actions to prepare, now:

 1. Consider your government’s long-term goals and objectives